Classes & Programs / DanceBallet

 Ballet VI and VII

-Advanced level of classical ballet including intermediate/advanced pointe technique (for female students) and the choice of one appropriate level contemporary or conditioning class of Jazz, Modern, Hip Hop, Barre Sculpt, or Yoga.
+Advanced level of Classical ballet and conditioning, including the appropriate level of pointe technique (for female students), Barre for Dancers, and the choice of one appropriate level contemporary, lower level ballet or conditioning class.
+Choices include: Jazz, Modern, Contemporary, Musical Theatre, Hip Hop, Barre, or Yoga.

--Enrollment choice in appropriate level of Modern, Jazz, Hip Hop, Barre Sculpt, Yoga or lower level ballet class weekly.
+-Enrollment choice in appropriate level of Modern, Contemporary, Musical Theatre, Jazz, Hip Hop, Barre Sculpt, Yoga or lower level ballet class weekly.

 Time: See above